arkb2023/devops-assignments/m6-jenkins-lab-setup/README.md

 ![Browser access Jenkins via ngrok public URL](images/13-browser-access-using-ngrok-public-url.png)

-Use the ngrok public URL as the webhook endpoint when configuring GitHub to trigger Jenkins jobs automatically on pushes to your repository branches.

-Here’s a simpler, report-friendly rewrite of your earlier complex line about GitHub and ngrok:

-***

 **GitHub Webhook Setup**

 Use the **ngrok public URL** as the **Webhook URL** in GitHub repository settings.
 This allows GitHub to notify  local Jenkins server whenever code is pushed to the repository, triggering an automatic build.